Arizona woman says slain lover made her

 Alexander had been dead for five days when he was found with a slit throat, a bullet wound in his head and 27 stab wounds, the Arizona Republic newspaper reported.
 His death was connected to Arias after sexually explicit photos were found on the memory card of his camera.

-Arias could face the death penalty if convicted of first degree murder.
+She could face the death penalty if convicted of first degree murder.
+Testimony is continuing.